Visiting card: History

 Visiting cards became an indispensable tool of etiquette, with sophisticated rules governing their use.
-The essential convention was that a first person would not expect to see a second person in the second's own home (unless invited or introduced) without having first left his visiting card at the second's home.
+The essential convention was that a person would not expect to see a uninvited or unintroduced person in the second's own home without having first left his visiting card at the person's home.
 Upon leaving the card, the first would not expect to be admitted initially but instead might receive a card at his own home in response from the second.
 This would serve as a signal that a personal visit and meeting at home would be welcome.
 On the other hand, if no card was forthcoming, or if a card was sent in an envelope, a personal visit was thereby discouraged.

 As an adoption from France, they were called une carte d'adresse from 1615 to 1800 and then became carte de visite or visiteur with the advent of photography in the mid-19th century.
 Photographic cartes de visite or "CdVs" were not generally used as calling cards: they did not have the owner/sitter's name printed on them, since they were normally given to family and close friends, or were of celebrities.

 Visiting cards became common among the aristocracy of Europe, and also in the United States.
 The whole procedure depended upon there being servants to open the door and receive the cards and it was, therefore, confined to the social classes which employed servants.

 If a card was left with a turned corner it indicated that the card had been left in person rather than by a servant.

 Next day Paul found Stubbs' card on his table, the corner turned up.
 Paul went to Hertford to call on Stubbs but found him out.
 He left his card, the corner turned up.